 Learning in the modern age is not about having reduced attention spans.
 It’s about discovering effective learning strategies despite distraction.
 Microlearning works within the flow of our “pings” and “dings” so that we have the opportunity to learn, no matter how busy we are.

-The technology paradox
+Limited Attention: the technology paradox

 Technology has opened educational doors for people around the world.
 Smartphones are libraries, databases, and newspapers all wrapped in one.

 Even though we have access to more knowledge than ever, access to knowledge doesn’t equal learning.
 Learning means that we:

 - remember/apply/evaluate said information to use it in creative ways.

 Bloom’s Taxonomy shows us that learning is an in-depth process.
 Accessing information, while good, is not necessarily “learning.”
 That’s because most people have access to information—not everyone learns.